paullizer/AzureOpenAI-with-APIM/README.md

 - [Azure Government API Management to Azure Open AI with private endpoints](#azure-government-api-management-to-azure-open-ai-with-private-endpoints)

 ### Using it

+Once the service is deployed, use the following section to understand how to access your Azure Open AI service via APIM.

 - [Steps and examples on how to use your APIM-based API to query your Azure Open AI API](#tying-it-all-together)